KaterinaLupacheva/ramonak.io/content/posts/2020-01-09--Vaadin-DND.md

 }
 ```

 - then we need to add this class to every free Field Position when drag event starts and then remove this class after drop event.
-For that we have to keep track of all Field Positions on Football Field and also flag if Field Position is empty or not.
+For that, we have to keep track of all Field Positions on Football Field and also flag if Field Position is empty or not.
 Let's add Collection of positions as a field to FootballField class with @Getter Lombok annotation (1) and gather all positions when creating rows (2):

 ```java
 @Getter // (1)